Poʻouli: Status and conservation

 On September 9, 2004, one of the remaining birds, a male, was captured and taken to the Maui Bird Conservation Center in Olinda, in an attempt to breed the bird in captivity.
-However, biologists could not find a mate for the male before it died on November 26, 2004.
+However, biologists could not find a mate for the male before it died, around two months later, on November 26, 2004.

-It is uncertain whether the other two birds that remained at the time were a male and female, or both the same sex.
-Since 2004, extensive surveys failed to locate these or other individuals of this species, indicating a possible extinction.
-However, it remained listed as critically endangered by BirdLife International (and thereby the IUCN) until additional surveys had confirmed its extinction beyond reasonable doubt.
+It is uncertain whether the other two birds that remained at the time were a male and female, or two of the same sex.
+Since 2004, extensive surveys failed to locate these or any other individual po'ouli, indicating a possible extinction.
+However, they remained listed as critically endangered by BirdLife International (and thereby the IUCN) until additional surveys had confirmed extinction beyond a reasonable doubt.
 Tissue samples were taken from the male captured in 2004 for possible future cloning.

+The San Diego Zoo in California retains potentially viable poʻouli genetic material at their research center, the Frozen Zoo.

-The dramatic population decline has been attributed to a number of factors, including habitat loss, mosquito-borne diseases, predation by pigs, rats, cats, and small Asian mongooses, and a decline in the native tree snails that the poʻouli relied on for food.
+The po'ouli's dramatic population decline has been attributed to a number of factors; habitat loss from human activities, mosquito-transmitted disease, native habitat degradation caused by introduced Indian axis deer, predation by feral pigs, rats, cats, and especially the small Asian mongoose have all contributed.
+An overall decline in the native tree snails (due to many of the same factors) that the poʻouli relied on for food has also been a leading cause in their disappearance.

-In 2019, after continued habitat degradation, presence of disease and invasive species, and a long period with no sightings, the IUCN classified this bird as Extinct.
-On September 29, 2021, the U.S. Fish and Wildlife Service declared the Poʻouli extinct.
+In 2019, after continued habitat degradation, presence of disease and invasive species, and a long period with no sightings, the IUCN classified the po'ouli as extinct.
+On September 29, 2021, the U.S. Fish and Wildlife Service declared the Poʻouli extinct and the species was delisted from the Endangered Species Act on October 16, 2023.